What is win386.swp?

-This behavior is by design to help inform any individual examining the computer that a custom virtual memory setting has been selected.
+This behavior is by design to help inform any individual examining the computer that a custom virtual memory setting is selected.

-Windows swap file is created by Windows and if it happens to be removed, Windows should recreate the file unless it has been disabled.
+Windows swap file is created by Windows and if it happens to be removed, Windows should recreate the file unless it's disabled.

 Windows needs to access Win386.swp for many crucial system tasks, so the device containing this file should not be removed or ejected.
 Doing so will result in system errors until the disk is re-inserted.

 When booting from a removable media the performance tab may show that the computer is running in MS-DOS compatibility mode

 Change the location of the win386.swp file to a non-removable media.

 Is Win386.swp a computer virus?